 - BITX 404

 - Students who have not passed the normal prerequisite may be admitted with approval from the Director of the Bioethics Centre.

 - Paper Structure

-- The paper has four modules (each lasting three weeks) covering:
+The paper has four modules (each lasting three weeks) covering topics such as:

 - Ethical issues at the beginning of life, suffering

 - Identity and end of life care

 - Public Health Ethics

 - Thirteen 2-hour audiovisual seminars from 12.00 pm to 2.00 pm on Tuesdays in the second semester